kubernetes/community/events/elections/README.md

 ### Election Officers

+- Recommend election dates to be approved by the Steering Committee
 - Must be a Kubernetes Member of Standing
 - Cannot be running for office in the current election
 - Cannot be a current member of the steering committee
 - Generates the voter guide
 - Tracks candidates
 - Monitors kubernetes-dev for nominations
   - Keeps track of nominees in a spreadsheet
   - Ensures that each nominee has the required nominations from three different employers (as stated in the charter)